jetify-com/devbox/docs/app/docs/devbox_cloud/beta_faq.md

 ### How long will my Devbox Cloud Shell stay alive for?

 VMs will stay alive for up to 8 hours after going idle.
-After that point, the VM and all data will be deleted.
+After that point, the VM will be deleted.
+The next time you visit the same project on the Dashboard, a new VM will be created.
+Data in the user's home directory will automatically be downloaded to the new machine.

 ### Where will Devbox run my VM?